SailPoint Technologies (NYSE:SAIL) Updates Q3 2021 Earnings Guidance

-SailPoint Technologies (NYSE:SAIL) updated its third quarter 2021 earnings guidance on Monday.
+SailPoint Technologies (NYSE:SAIL) issued an update on its third quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $-0.070-$-0.060 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.030.
 The company issued revenue guidance of $102 million-$104 million, compared to the consensus revenue estimate of $103.69 million.SailPoint Technologies also updated its FY 2021 guidance to $-0.080-$-0.040 EPS.

-A number of research analysts have recently commented on the company.
-Zacks Investment Research upgraded SailPoint Technologies from a sell rating to a hold rating in a research note on Wednesday, August 11th.
-Morgan Stanley restated a buy rating and issued a $75.00 price objective on shares of SailPoint Technologies in a report on Friday, July 9th.
-Wolfe Research began coverage on SailPoint Technologies in a report on Friday, August 6th.
-They issued an outperform rating and a $64.00 price objective for the company.
-Jefferies Financial Group decreased their price objective on SailPoint Technologies from $60.00 to $55.00 and set a buy rating for the company in a report on Tuesday, May 18th.
-They noted that the move was a valuation call.
-Finally, Wedbush decreased their price objective on SailPoint Technologies from $80.00 to $70.00 in a report on Tuesday, May 11th.
-Two equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-SailPoint Technologies currently has a consensus rating of Buy and a consensus target price of $63.08.
+SailPoint Technologies (NYSE:SAIL) last posted its earnings results on Monday, August 9th.
+The company reported ($0.13) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.06) by ($0.07).
+The business had revenue of $102.49 million for the quarter, compared to the consensus estimate of $99.28 million.
+SailPoint Technologies had a negative return on equity of 3.68% and a negative net margin of 9.58%.
+The business’s revenue was up 10.8% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.15 earnings per share.
+On average, sell-side analysts expect that SailPoint Technologies will post -0.29 earnings per share for the current year.

-In other news, Director Michael J. Sullivan sold 8,255 shares of the firm’s stock in a transaction dated Thursday, June 24th.
-The stock was sold at an average price of $53.19, for a total value of $439,083.45.
-Following the completion of the sale, the director now directly owns 14,514 shares in the company, valued at approximately $771,999.66.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director William G. Bock sold 2,500 shares of the firm’s stock in a transaction dated Monday, June 14th.
-The shares were sold at an average price of $47.10, for a total transaction of $117,750.00.
-Following the completion of the transaction, the director now directly owns 85,361 shares in the company, valued at approximately $4,020,503.10.
+In other SailPoint Technologies news, Director William G. Bock sold 2,500 shares of the business’s stock in a transaction that occurred on Monday, June 14th.
+The stock was sold at an average price of $47.10, for a total transaction of $117,750.00.
+Following the transaction, the director now owns 85,361 shares of the company’s stock, valued at $4,020,503.10.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Tracey Newell sold 1,750 shares of the company’s stock in a transaction that occurred on Wednesday, September 1st.
+The shares were sold at an average price of $46.87, for a total value of $82,022.50.
+Following the completion of the transaction, the director now directly owns 19,772 shares in the company, valued at approximately $926,713.64.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 49,200 shares of company stock valued at $2,332,275.
-2.40% of the stock is currently owned by company insiders.
+Insiders have sold 62,910 shares of company stock worth $2,975,582 in the last quarter.
+2.40% of the stock is currently owned by corporate insiders.

 SailPoint Technologies Company Profile